UIUC-iSchool-DataViz/spr2019-adv/syllabus.md

 ## Course Overview

-This course
+This course will include a number of technical tasks, but will additionally be focused on the aesthetic and high-level understanding of visualization.
+We will discuss in depth new trends in visualization as well as evidence-based studies of how to develop better visualizations.

 Students are expected to have laptops with them, as well as access to Python installations, and will be encouraged to participate in class.
-Homework will be assigned and collected utilizing GitHub Classroom in the form of Jupyter notebooks.
+Homework will largely be in the form of projects and open-ended assignments.
+Class participation will not determine grades but is expected to guide discussions;
+students are expected to participate and share thoughts, ideas, and suggestions.

 ## Pre- and Co-requisites